Brynbayliss87/blondie/README.md

 Or install it yourself as:

-    $ gem install clint
+    $ gem install blondie

 ## Usage

-Clint takes an absolute path to a Gemfile, it then either provides a list of the gems with C extensions or lets you know that none of your dependencies have extensions
+Blondie takes an absolute path to a Gemfile, it then either provides a list of the gems with C extensions or lets you know that none of your dependencies have extensions

-`clint /path/to/Gemfile`
+`blondie /path/to/Gemfile`

 ## Development